Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Preliminaries for JIVE

 \subsection{Angle-Based Estimation}

-To estimate the joint subspace $\U$, we adopt the angle-based JIVE (AJIVE) framework proposed by \cite{feng2018angle}.
-The procedure operates in two stages: \begin{enumerate} \item \textbf{(Signal Extraction)} For each view $k$, perform an SVD on $\A_k$ and retain the top $r+r_k$ left singular vectors, denoted as $\tilde{\U}_k$. \item \textbf{(Subspace Aggregation)} Estimate the joint subspace $\U$ by aggregating the projection matrices of these local subspaces as $\sum_{k=1}^K\tilde{\U}_k\tilde{\U}_k^\top$. \end{enumerate} While the original AJIVE algorithm \citep{feng2018angle} and recent theoretical analyses \citep{yang2025estimating} utilize an unweighted aggregation, we propose \hjive{}, a more general weighted spectral estimation scheme.
-Specifically, we estimate $\hat{\U}$ as the top $r$ left eigenvectors of the weighted sum of projection matrices $\sum_{k=1}^{K}w_{k}\tilde{\U}_{k}\tilde{\U}_{k}^{\top}$ where $\{w_{k}\}_{k=1}^{K}$ are non-negative weights satisfying $\sum_{k=1}^K w_k = 1$.
-This formulation, summarized in Algorithm \ref{alg:hjive}, encompasses the standard AJIVE (where $w_k = 1/K$) as a special case, while allowing for the down-weighting less informative views.
+To estimate the joint subspace $\U$, we start from the angle-based JIVE (AJIVE) framework proposed by \cite{feng2018angle}.
+The procedure operates in two stages: \begin{enumerate} \item \textbf{(Signal Extraction)} For each view $k$, perform an SVD on $\A_k$ and retain the top $r+r_k$ left singular vectors, denoted as $\tilde{\U}_k$. \item \textbf{(Subspace Aggregation)} Estimate the joint subspace $\U$ by aggregating the projection matrices of these local subspaces as $\sum_{k=1}^K\tilde{\U}_k\tilde{\U}_k^\top$. \end{enumerate} The original AJIVE algorithm \citep{feng2018angle} and recent theoretical analyses \citep{yang2025estimating} use equal-weight aggregation.
+We generalize the idea by defining the weighted AJIVE estimator $\hat\U(\w)$ as the top $r$ eigenvectors of $\sum_{k=1}^{K}w_k\tilde\U_k\tilde\U_k^{\top}$ for any fix nonnegative weight vector $\w=(w_1,\ldots,w_K)$ satisfying $\sum_{k=1}^K w_k=1$.
+We write its output simply as $\hat\U$ when the weight vector is clear.
+This estimator family, summarized in Algorithm~\ref{alg:weighted-ajive}, contains standard AJIVE ($w_k=1/K$) as a special case.
+The proposed \hjive{} estimator is the member obtained with the explicit weights $\w^\circ$ developed in \Cref{sec:weights}, and \Cref{alg:data-driven-hjive} gives its plug-in implementation.

 A seemingly natural alternative is to stack the data and directly compute the top $r$ eigenvectors of the pooled covariance $\sum_{k=1}^{K} w_k \A_k \A_k^\top$.
 However, this approach assumes that individual components are uniformly weak compared to the joint component.
 When this assumption is violated, directions dominated by strong individual variation can be mistakenly identified as joint (see Example \ref{exmp:intro} or the discussion in \cite{yang2025estimating}).
 AJIVE circumvents this by decoupling subspace orientation from signal magnitude.
 By stripping singular values to normalize subspace scales, the algorithm aggregates via principal angles rather than variances.
-This ensures the joint subspace estimation is robust to heterogeneous signal strengths (see Algorithm \ref{alg:hjive}).
+This ensures the joint subspace estimation is robust to heterogeneous signal strengths (see Algorithm \ref{alg:weighted-ajive}).